 Never RUN a business.
 It's always personal.
 Enjoy and share your enterprise

-It can be said about all types of aspirations that the bearing force in the process must be joy.
+It can be said about all types of aspirations that the over-arching force in the process must be joy.
 Any project that starts up without joy has laid its cornerstone for future self destruction.

-Then, put the two words together, 'run' and 'business', and think again of the relevance and what benefits there could possible be from such an approach.
+Then, put the two words together, 'run' and 'business', and think again of the relevance and what benefits there could possibly be from such an approach.
 You run an engine, not a business.
 If I 'ran' my business I would very quickly run out of fuel.
 I would become bored and my products and services would quickly become irrelevant.
-And this counts for all branches of industry, especially the fossil fuel industry that not only causes its own demise but that of all of us, due to its complete lack of foresight and imagination.
+This counts for all branches of industry, especially the fossil fuel industry that not only causes its own demise but that of all of us, due to its complete lack of foresight and imagination.

 Sharing your enterprise is difficult.
 I of all people struggled all the time to trust colleagues and enterprises that could be considered my competitors.
 I still sometimes find that I need to brace myself to see my scarry competitors as collaborators.
 We have lived for so long the lie that we are in a constant battle of interests and that the strongest competitor 'wins'.
 Wins what?

 By seeking to become, and to remain, the 'strongest competitor' you start your enterprise with the idea that you do it to beat others out of the market place and so you become: